About Dallas-Fort Worth International Airport (DFW)

 Serving the cities of Dallas and Fort Worth, Dallas-Fort Worth International Airport is the largest airport in Texas and is one of the busiest in the world.
 Our guide to the airport includes useful contact details and information on airport facilities, as well as transportation and accommodation options.

-The airport is currently undergoing the final stages of a huge renovation and improvement project scheduled for completion in 2018.
-While the work is completed a number of gates will close temporarily, check the official airport website for the latest updates on this.
-Coinciding with the renovation project, a new terminal, Terminal F, is in the planning stages.
+The completion of Terminal F is estimated to be in 2025 or later.
+While the work is completed, a number of gates will close temporarily, check the official airport website for the latest updates on this.

 Multilingual information boards can be found throughout Dallas-Fort Worth International Airport.
 In addition, interactive visitor information centres are located near the baggage reclaim areas, providing information about the airport and public transportation.

-There are airport connections from the south on highways 183 and 360, or from the north on highways 114 and 121.
+There are airport connections from the south on Route 183, or from the north on highways 114 or Interstate 635.
 All exits are on the left.

 From central Dallas, head north on Interstate 35E, continue (northwest) on Route 183, turn off onto Ramp DFW Airport, and then continue (north) on International Parkway North toll road.
 The driving time from central Dallas is approximately 30 minutes.

-From central Fort Worth, take Route 121 (Airport Freeway) all the way to the International Parkway junction.
+From central Fort Worth, follow Route 121 (Airport Freeway) then Route 183 all the way to the International Parkway junction.
 International Parkway leads directly to the airport.
 The journey from central Fort Worth should take approximately 30 minutes.

 Transfer between terminals:

-The airport train, Skylink, connects the terminals at Dallas-Fort Worth International Airport, transporting passengers between the terminals in around five minutes.
+The airport train, Skylink, connects the terminals at Dallas-Fort Worth International Airport, transporting passengers between the terminals with a journey time averaging around five minutes.
+It’s a maximum of nine minutes between the farthest terminals.

-Transportation between terminals from the public area is also available via Terminal Link, a free shuttle bus service.
+Transportation between terminals from the public area is available with Terminal Link, a free shuttle bus service that leaves every 10 minutes.

-Dallas-Fort Worth International Airport is located 24km (15 miles) northwest of Dallas and 29km (18 miles) northeast of Fort Worth.
+Dallas-Fort Worth International Airport is located approximately 32km (20 miles) northwest of Dallas and 39km (24 miles) northeast of Fort Worth.

 +1 972 973 3112